Darth Vader: Lightsaber Color & Lore

 The Clone Wars

-While not significant in terms of screentime, this appearance is certainly impactful to the overall Star Wars canon.
+While not heavily featured, this appearance is certainly impactful to the overall Star Wars canon.
 The series finale of The Clone Wars, titled “Victory and Death,” features a flash-forward epilogue in which Darth Vader, lightsaber at his side, discovers the wreckage of the Tribunal along with the discarded lightsaber of his former padawan Ahsoka Tano.

 Obi-Wan Kenobi

-The Disney+ series Obi-Wan Kenobi, which focuses on Obi-Wan’s life between Episode III – Revenge of The Sith and Episode IV – A New Hope, features several appearances from Darth Vader’s lightsaber, most notably in the rematch between Vader and his former master.
+The Disney+ series Obi-Wan Kenobi, which focuses on Obi-Wan’s life between Star Wars: Episode III – Revenge of the Sith and Star Wars: Episode IV – A New Hope, features several appearances from Darth Vader’s lightsaber, most notably in the rematch between Vader and his former master.
+These duels also highlight the brutal, heavy saber combat style, Form V: Shien and Djem So, that Vader uses (more on that below).

 Rebels

-Vader’s presence looms over Rebels, and the series features some significant Darth Vader lightsaber duels, including against Kanan Jarrus and, in the epic Duel on Malachor, both Ezra Bridger and Ahsoka.
+Vader’s presence looms over Rebels, and the series features some significant Darth Vader lightsaber duels, including against Kanan Jarus and, in the epic Duel on Malachor, both Ezra Bridger and Ahsoka.

 Rogue One: A Star Wars Story